IshikaMini/Student-Management-System/README.md

-# 🎓 Student Management System
+# 🎓 Student Management System (Java Console Project)

 ## 📌 Overview

-Student Management System is a console-based Java application developed to manage student records through an interactive menu-driven interface.
+Student Management System is a console-based Java application developed to manage student records through an interactive, menu-driven interface.

 The application allows users to add, view, search, and delete student records.
-Student information is stored in a text file so that the data can be loaded again when the application is restarted.
+Student data is stored in a text file so that previously saved records can be loaded automatically when the program starts.

+---

-## ✨ Features
+## 🚀 Features

-- Add a new student
+- ➕ Add Student
-- View all student records
+- 📋 View All Students
-- Search for a student using Student ID
+- 🔍 Search Student by ID
-- Delete a student using Student ID
+- ❌ Delete Student by ID
-- Prevent duplicate Student IDs
-- Save student records to a file
+- 💾 Save Student Data to File
-- Load saved records when the program starts
-- Automatic saving after adding or deleting a student
-- File handling
-- Exception handling
+- 📂 Load Student Data Automatically
+- 🔁 Data Persistence between program executions
+- ⚠️ Duplicate Student ID checking
-- Command-line based execution
+- 🖥️ Command-line based execution

+---

 ## 🛠️ Technologies Used

 - Java
-- Object-Oriented Programming
+- Object-Oriented Programming (OOP)
 - ArrayList
 - Iterator
-- Java Collections Framework
 - File Handling
 - BufferedReader
 - BufferedWriter
 - Exception Handling
 - Command Line Interface (CLI)

+---

 ## 📋 Requirements

-Before running the project, make sure the following are installed:
+To run this project, you need:

 - Java JDK 8 or above
 - Command Prompt, PowerShell, or VS Code Terminal
-- Git (only required if cloning the repository)

-Check Java installation:
+You can check whether Java is installed using:

 ```bash
 java -version